Coats of skin

-In the biblical story of Adam and Eve, coats of skin (כתנות עור, coat of skin) were the aprons provided to Adam and Eve by God when they fell from a state of innocent obedience under Him to a state of guilty disobedience.
+In the biblical story of Adam and Eve, coats of skin (כתנות עור, coat of skin) were the coverings Adam and Eve were given by God to cover their nakedness.

 Genesis 3:21

-As per the biblical interpretation of Genesis 3:21, God produced coats of skin for the first man and woman Adam and Eve and clothed them when they were found naked in the garden after eating the forbidden fruit.
+As per the biblical interpretation of Genesis 3:21, Adam and Eve wrapped themselves in "coats of skin" in the garden after eating the forbidden fruit.

 Material

-The material of coats is not clear; instead, it is dubious.
-The Bible translates "coats" of skin and "garments" of skin as our mortal skin and animal' skin.

-Symbolic
+The material of coats is not clear.
+According to some interpretations of the Bible the garments were animal skins.

-If clothes were of animal skin, the question arises, who killed the animal and what was that?
-These garments of skin are resolved as a symbol of salvation.
+If so, the question arises, who killed the animal.In Christian theology, they are seen as a symbol of salvation.

 Wisdom

-The first man and woman didn't even know how to dress properly.
-Their fig-leaf aprons served no purpose.
-In their "shame" the first couple always found it necessary to hide themselves from God (Gen.3.8).
+The fig-leaf aprons of Adam and Eve were ultimately ineffective, employed as a way of hiding themselves from God (Gen.3.8).

 And they heard the sound of the Lord God walking in the garden in the cool of the day, and the man and his wife hid themselves from the presence of the Lord God among the trees of the garden.

-God's creation of the "coats of skins" can thus be seen as a sign of his superior wisdom, his recognition of his people' true needs in light of their impending expulsion from the Garden.
+God's creation of "coats of skins" were a sign of his recognition of the true needs of human beings ahead of their impending expulsion from the Garden.